niborium/PulseState/README.md

 - **Undo changes to the state:** PulseState includes a simple state history feature that allows you to undo changes to the state and restore previous versions of the state.
 You can use the `undo` function to go back to a previous state, and the `clearHistory` function to clear the state history.
 - **Store any type of data:** PulseState supports storing any type of data in the state object.
 You can use `setState` to set the state to a string, number, array, or any other type of data that JavaScript supports.
 - **Batch updates to the state:** PulseState includes a `batchUpdate` function that allows you to batch updates to the state and only call listeners once at the end of the batch.
+- **Persist state across page refreshes:** PulseState includes a `persistState` function that allows you to persist the state across page refreshes using `localStorage`.

 ## Functions